mdarm/m4-competition-approaches/statistical-methods/README.md

 - Naive S: picks the last $S$ values of the training set and replicates them in the same order.
 - Naive 2: similar approach to Naive 1; however, data are first checked for any seasonality, then adjusted based on their multiplicative seasonal component.
 - Arima(p, d, q): finds best fit for (p, d, q):
-  - -by exploring successive differences (through ADF tests) and autocorrelation coefficients.
-  - -ασδ
+  - p: AR order is picked based on the strongest partial autocorrelation components
+  - d: Differences order is picked based on successive ADF tests; experimentation stops when p-value drops below 5%
+  - q: MA order is picked based on the strongest autocorrelation components
+  - the model assumes no seasonality

 ## Error metrics